-fold mean fold change (always greater than 1, see tstat for which set of sample classes was higher) tstat Welch's two sample t-statistic, positive for analytes having greater intensity in class2, negative for analytes having greater intensity in class1 pvalue p-value of t-statistic anova p-value of the anova statistic if there are multiple classes dirname

-mzmed median m/z of peaks in the group

-mzmin minimum m/z of peaks in the group

-mzmax maximum m/z of peaks in the group

-rtmed median retention time of peaks in the group

-rtmin minimum retention time of peaks in the group

-rtmax maximum retention time of peaks in the group

-npeaks number of peaks assigned to the group

-Sample Classes number samples from each sample class represented in the group

-metlin A URL to metlin for that mass

-one column for every sample class

-Sample Names integrated intensity value for every sample

-one column for every sample
+fold mean fold change (always greater than 1, see tstat for which set of sample classes was higher)

+tstat Welch's two sample t-statistic, positive for analytes having greater intensity in class2, negative for analytes having greater intensity in class1 pvalue p-value of t-statistic anova p-value of the anova statistic if there are multiple classes dirname 61 mzmed median m/z of peaks in the group minimum m/z of peaks in the group mzmin maximum m/z of peaks in the group mzmax median retention time of peaks in the group rtmed minimum retention time of peaks in the group rtmin maximum retention time of peaks in the group rtmax number of peaks assigned to the group npeaks number samples from each sample class represented in the group Sample Classes A URL to metlin for that mass metlin one column for every sample class . . . integrated intensity value for every sample Sample Names one column for every sample dirname dirname allows to get and set the path to the directory containing the source files of the OnDiskMSnExp (or XCMSnExp) object.

+'''

 xcmsSet-class, palette

+'''